dhrubo55/personal-blog/content/posts/day-54-understanding-volatile-keyword-s-use-for-multi-threaded-program.md

 ### Where Volatile is Not Enough:

-If, however, both T1 and T2 were incrementing the counter variable, then declaring the counter variable volatile would not have been enough.
-More on that later.
+If, however, both `Thread 1` and `Thread 2` were incrementing the variable, then declaring the variable volatile would not have been enough.

+In a recent comment of mine on this question made in linkedin